aok1425/mafia-werewolf/README.md

 ## Next steps:
 * Randomize priority when players choose preferred roles.
+* If narrator says player is not playing, have that player removed from player waiting screen as well.
 * Set smart defaults for number of special characters, not just the left choice.
 * Make the preferred role form box on the sign in page conform to Bootstrap specifications.
 * Allow voting via the webapp?
 Have a timer on the webapp for each round?
+* Write formal tests in Flask.
+Possible tests are: many players signing up for the same role; what happens after a round.